 Escape the city and explore the rest of Israel

-Tel Aviv is not only an amazing city, it is also an excellent base for day trips to the rest of Israel Whether you’re only here for 24 hours or a week, this setting has it all.
+Tel Aviv is not only an amazing city, but it is also an excellent base for day trips to the rest of Israel Whether you’re only here for 24 hours or a week, this setting has it all.
 Jerusalem – the Holy City – a place full of history and culture is only an hour drive away, so it makes for the perfect destination for a day trip, for example by joining this Jerusalem, Dead Sea, Bethlehem, & More Tour.
 If you prefer to escape the bustling city life completely, join a trip to the famous desert fortress Masada and the Dead Sea for a day filled with nature and relaxation.
 Extend your bucket list with an only-in-Israel experience and watch the sunrise over Jordan and the Dead Sea from the top of Masada, by taking a Masada Sunrise Tour or even join a magical Sunrise Yoga session.